StarPlayrX/XPC123/README.md

 ```

 ```
-You could combine the two: (Not shown in my example code) Application A <-> XPC Service plugin <-> XPC Launch Daemon <-> Application B
+You could combine the two: (Not in my example code) Application A <-> XPC Service plugin <-> XPC Launch Daemon <-> Application B
 ```